amaschas/quiz_wizard/SOLUTION.md

 }
 ```

+### Thoughts and Possible Revisions

+I think that the biggest drawback to my approach is that the data fetching interfaces are effectively all embedded within the QuizPage component.
+This made them hard to share, and I ended up having to duplicate `fetchUser` for the quizzes landing page as a result.
+A unified API interface is generally a good thing to have in a frontend application.

+I kept my styling and CSS modifications to a minimum, and my generaly approach involves some SCSS-specific strategies and I didn't want to go down the rabbit hole of adding a compiler to the build.

 ## (If you didn't go with the boilerplate) Notes on design/architecture and rationale

 My solution used the boilerplate for the most part, though I did make one significant change in that I dockerized the setup to ensure it ran smoothly in any environment.

 ## Feedback for Stepful

 The SQLite migrations didn't run successfully at first, as the syntax for the seeded quiz data was invalid.
+There were also some tab/space inconsistencies in the backend vs. the frontend.
 Other than that everything worked great!

 ## Anything else you'd like us to know?